d2l-ai/d2l-en/chapter_introduction/index.md

 even if our eyes manage the task effortlessly.
 *Machine learning* is the study of powerful techniques that can learn from experience.
-As an machine learning algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
+As a machine learning algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
 Contrast this with our deterministic e-commerce platform,